 For the last stop through Riga’s Old Town, 360-feet northeast will bring you to St. Peter’s Church.
 Here you can buy a ticket inside for nine Euros which will allow you to go up to the observation tower.
 While the inside of the church itself had art installations, overall it was unimpressive.
 I would, however, recommend buying a ticket for the observation tower.
 You’ll take an elevator up to where you’ll be offered 360 degrees, panoramic views of Riga.

 Looking for bar and restaurant recommendations in Old Town?
 Check out Restaurant Domini Canes, located right next to St. Peter’s Church for delicious food.
 Folkklubs ALA Pagrabs for a lively bar scene with local beer and homemade moonshine.
 And Black Magic for a kitsch experience tasting the local Latvian liquor – black balsam currant.

 Riga’s Beer District and Food Scene

-The Riga Beer District is only a half an hour walk from the Freedom Monument located in Old Town, or if you’d rather take public transportation you can get on the No. 11 tram, No. 3, No. 5 trolleybuses from the city centre.
-Otherwise you can take a taxi or Bolt.
-The 10 pubs/restaurants that makeup the Beer District include Valmiermuižas Beer Embassy, Labietis, Ziemeļu Enkurs, Alķīmiķis, Kanepes CC, Taka, Zobens Un Lemess, Walters & Grapa, Vest, and Autentika.
+The Riga Beer District is only a half an hour walk from the Freedom Monument located in Old Town, or if you’d rather take public transportation you can get on the No. 11 tram, No. 3, No. 5 trolleybuses from the city center.
+Otherwise, you can take a taxi or Bolt.
+The 10 pubs/restaurants that make up the Beer District include Valmiermuižas Beer Embassy, Labietis, Ziemeļu Enkurs, Alķīmiķis, Kanepes CC, Taka, Zobens Un Lemess, Walters & Grapa, Vest, and Autentika.

 Latvian Spa Culture